ethereum/ethereum-org-website/src/content/public goods funding.md

 A **private good** is the opposite: they are *rivalrous* and *excludable*.
 For example, if Alice eats a slice of pizza, then Bob cannot eat the same slice of (Alice and Bob are "rivals" in consumption).
 More so, by eating the slice of pizza, Alice prevents (or "excludes") Bob from eating it, making it excludable.

-Other examples of public goods include:
+Many public goods are also marked by their "positive externalities".
+An externality is an indirect cost or benefit borne by   A positive externan meaning that i benefits of providing it outweigh the disadvantages.Other examples of public goods include:

 - Education
 - Access to information